colgate-cosc480ds/lecture/project.md

 ### Mini presentation

-Following the visualization lab, your team will be asked to give a brief (2 minute max!) presentation in class.
+Following the visualization lab, your team will be asked to give a brief (4 minute max!) presentation in class.
 For this presentation, it is acceptable for one person to present on behalf of the group.

-Your presentation should ideally include the visualization developed in the previous lab.
-Share your work in progress with the rest of the class!
+Your presentation should answer the following questions:

+1. What is your data?
+Be sure to explain this clearly in terms that someone who is unfamiliar with the domain will understand.
+2. What is your goal?
+What are you ultimately hoping to get out of analyzing the data?
+3. What have you accomplished at this point?
+Ideally, you will share at least one interesting finding.
+4. What are the 1-3 most critical tasks that you must complete for your project to be successful?
+5. Your project is expected to use elements from all aspects of the data science process.
+Identify the areas where your project is strongest.

+(You should also identify any areas where your project may be "light."
+While you don't need to mention these during your presentation, you should come talk to me if you have any concerns about being too light in any one area.)

-You must send me a PDF copy of any slides you wish to present *before* class.
+Please send me a PDF copy of any slides you wish to present *before* class.

 ### Final presentation